jonnonz1/nz-statute-book/acts/public/2013/financial-markets-conduct-act-2013.md

     (d) an unincorporated body (including a partnership)
   - **equity security** has the meaning set out in section 8(2)
   - **exhibiting films to the public** means to exhibit to the public films within the meaning of section 2 of the Films, Videos, and Publications Classification Act 1993
+  - **fair conduct principle** has the meaning set out in section 446C
+  - **fair conduct programme** means a fair conduct programme under subpart 6A of Part 6
   - **financial advice** has the meaning set out in section 431C(1)
   - **financial advice product** means—
     (a) a financial product (as defined in section 7); or